plushexe351/POS_NSHM/README.md

 #### 2. Configure Database

-- Create a new database in MySQL workbench or preferred SQL manager like PHP MyAdmin and name it ‘POS_NSHM’.
+- Create a new database in MySQL workbench or preferred SQL manager like PHP MyAdmin and name it `POS_NSHM`.
 Make sure not to name it anything else except the one specified.
 Run the following command to do so :
 `CREATE DATABASE POS_NSHM;`
 - Create a new query tab and execute the query
 `USE POS-NSHM;`